How to Edit an Interview Video in 5 Simple Steps

 After you have your transcript in your hands, you can begin the editing process.

-2. Highlight the Most Important Moments
+2. Highlight the most important moments

 First, you’ll want to read through your transcript to figure out what sections of video you want in your end product, and what parts you can do without.
 Our interface displays both your transcript and your video while you review, so you can play back your video as you read and adjust the video speed to review faster.